 The raw, net, and gross oxygen loads at the Upriver and Downriver plants are presented in Figure 5-4 and Figure 5-5.
 The total raw oxygen load is the background oxygen load in the water withdrawn from the Savannah River and is determined using the measured DO in the raw intake water and the measured flow.
-The total gross oxygen load is the total oxygen load in the water prior to discharge and is determined using the measured DO in the water after exiting the Speece cones and the measured flow.
+The total gross oxygen load is the total oxygen load in the water prior to discharge and is determined using the measured DO in the raw and is determined using the measured DO in the water prior to discharge and is determined using the measured DO in the water after exiting the Speece cones and the measured flow.
 The total net oxygen load is the difference between the raw and gross oxygen loads.
 The net oxygen load is the value of interest given this quantifies how much oxygen was added to the river.
 Figure 5-4 and Figure 5-5 illustrate that both plants consistently produced more than their target loads, which agrees with the average daily values presented in Table 5-1.
 Similar to Figure 5-3, Figure 5-6 presents the oxygen loads delivered to the Back River and Front River from the Downriver plant.